IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

       :end-before: END fixedTargets

-   Note that generated actions are always *appropriate for the current state*, so here :hsobj:`Plutus.Contract.Test.ContractModel.anyActions_` will pick up generating the test case from the point after the escrow targets are initialised.
+   Note that generated actions are always *appropriate for the current state*, so here :hsobj:`Plutus.Contract.Test.ContractModel.Interface.anyActions_` will pick up generating the test case from the point after the escrow targets are initialised.

-   We can use dynamic logic to express everything from unit tests to full random generation (by just specifying :hsobj:`Plutus.Contract.Test.ContractModel.anyActions_` as the scenario).
+   We can use dynamic logic to express everything from unit tests to full random generation (by just specifying :hsobj:`Plutus.Contract.Test.ContractModel.Interface.anyActions_` as the scenario).
 But for now, we focus on testing "no locked funds" properties.

 Now, dynamic logic just specifies a *generator* for tests to